osuosl/timesync-node/docs/source/design/draft_api.rst

     {
       "duration":12,
-      "user": <username>,
+      "user": "example-2",
-      "project": <slug>,
+      "project": "",
-      "activity": <slug>,
+      "activity": "gwm",
       "notes":"",
       "issue_uri":"https://github.com/osu-cass/whats-fresh-api/issues/56",
-      "date_worked":null,
-      "created_at":null,
-      "updated_at":null
+      "date_worked":null
     }

-To update an existing object, POST to */<object name>/<id>* with a JSON body.
+To update an existing object, PUT to */<object name>/<id>* with a JSON body.

-The body only needs to contain the part that is being updated.
+If you are sending a partial object to */<object name>/<id>*, send via PATCH request.

 */projects/<slug>*